brandonpittman/tailwindcss-plugin-fancy/README.md

 ### Bleed

 Adds `.bleed` and `.bleed-grid` components to to make blog-style full bleed images easier to handle.

 ### Stripes

 This adds the nifty `bg-stripes` utils from Tailwind's documentation.
 Use `bg-stripes` to turn the utility on and then add a `bg-stripes-${color}` utility to actually set the stripe color.

 You can also use `bg-stripes-{0, 45, 90, 135}` to control the angle.

+### `word-break: keep-all`

+CJK has serious issues with linebreaks.
+Use the `.break-keep-all` util and place `<wbr/>` elements wherever a line _could_ break and see some nice results!